Heart of Glass (song): Remixes and samplings

 The first official remix of "Heart of Glass", by Shep Pettibone, appeared on the 1988 Blondie/Debbie Harry remix compilation Once More into the Bleach and was a single in some territories.
 A 1995 remix by Diddy, from the Blondie compilation Beautiful: The Remix Album, reached no. 15 on the UK Singles Chart.

-The 2002 song "Work It", by Missy Elliott, samples the drum machine intro of "Heart Of Glass".
+The 2002 song "Work It", by Missy Elliott from her album Under Construction, samples the drum machine intro of "Heart Of Glass".

 Picking up on their similarities, the Hood Internet's ABX created a mashup of "Heart of Glass" and Arcade Fire's new wave-infused "Sprawl II" of 2010.
-(Harry later joined Arcade Fire in live performances of both songs at the Coachella Festival.)
+(Harry later joined Arcade Fire in live performances of both songs at the 2014 Coachella Festival.)

 Blondie rerecorded the song for the 2014 compilation album Greatest Hits Deluxe Redux, part of the two-disc set Blondie 4(0) Ever, which marked the 40th anniversary of the band forming.

 Associates version

-In 1988, singer Billy Mackenzie delivered The Glamour Chase, the fourth studio album by the Associates to his record company WEA/Warner who rejected the record.
+In 1988, Scottish singer Billy Mackenzie delivered The Glamour Chase, the fourth studio album by the Associates to his record company WEA/Warner who rejected the record.
 However, they decided to release Mackenzie's cover of "Heart of Glass" as a single.
-It reached number 56 on the UK Singles chart and was put on Popera: The Singles Collection.
+It reached number 56 on the UK Singles chart and was put on the 1990 compilation Popera: The Singles Collection.

 Chart performance

+Wink version

+There is a cover version in Japanese by Wink, whose title is "Garasu no Kokoro (Heart of Glass)".
+It is included in the album Especially for You: Yasashisa ni Tsutsumarete, which reached number 1 on the Oricon albums chart, and was certified platinum by RIAJ, in Japan in 1989.

 Crabtree Remix (The Handmaid's Tale)

 A mashup by Daft Beatles (mashup producer Jonas Crabtree) titled "Crabtree Remix" was issued as a single in 2016.
 It combines elements of "Heart of Glass" and the Naxos recording of the second movement of the Violin Concerto by Philip Glass.
-Elisabeth Moss said in an interview for Refinery29 that she discovered the "Crabtree Remix" while making a playlist to prepare for the role and played it to the show's director Reed Morano.
+The star of The Handmaid's Tale TV series, Elisabeth Moss, said in an interview for Refinery29 that she discovered the "Crabtree Remix" while making a playlist to prepare for her role as June Osborne and played it to the show's director Reed Morano.
 "Reed decided to put in the show during the protest scene, which is the perfect place for it.
 That song gives me chills just talking about it."
 The series' costume designer Ane Crabtree also cites the "Crabtree Remix" as an inspiration for creating the iconic Handmaid's look: "Lizzy Moss introduced me to the Philip Glass/Blondie mashup 'Heart of Glass' by Daft Beatles.
 Listening to it over and over again led to me designing the head gear for the Handmaids".